MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-is-phone-system-in-office-365.md

   - Phone System
   - seo-marvel-apr2020
   - intro-overview
-description: "In this article, you will learn about the Phone System technology in Microsoft 365."
+description: "In this article, you'll learn about the Phone System technology in Microsoft 365."
 ---

 # What is Phone System